musinsky/config/MidnightCommander/README.md

 ### User menu

-The user menu (inoke by press F2) is a menu of useful actions that can be customized by the user.
+The user menu (invoke by press F2) is a menu of useful actions that can be customized by the user.
 When you access the user menu, the file `.mc.menu` from the current directory is used if it exists, but only if it is owned by user or root and is not world-writable.
 If no such file found, `~/.config/mc/menu` is